MahmoudDolah/Firmware-Entry-Points-In-Memory/README.md

 # Firmware-Entry-Points-In-Memory
-A research paper about auto detecting the base address and entry points of firmware in memory
+A research paper about auto detecting the base address and entry points of firmware in memory.

+To Do:
+1) Disassemble compiled Binary - use x86 binary in ```openwrt``` directory
+    - How: Binary Ninja (preferred), Radare2, objdump

+2) Find out how to determine where placed in memory

+3) Create script to automate task

 Current References:
 [1] Attacks on Fitness Trackers Revisited: A Case-Study of Unfit Firmware Security https://arxiv.org/pdf/1604.03313.pdf